 The Major Causes Of OCD

-Let’s understand why the full form of OCD is Obsessive-Compulsive Disorder, and get to know its causes, symptoms, and risk factors.
+Let’s understand what is OCD (Obsessive-Compulsive Disorder), and get to know its causes, symptoms, and risk factors.
 The biggest component of the mystery surrounding OCD is its causes and why the mind is unable to cope with it.
-People vulnerable to OCD usually scrutinize their thoughts to a greater extent than other people.
+People vulnerable to OCD usually scrutinise their thoughts to a greater extent than other people.
 These people have an involuntary urge to have greater control over their thoughts.
 This irrational behaviour sets up the vicious cycle of focusing on only the negative and destructive thoughts.
 Here are a few other prominent OCD causes:

 Researchers and doctors have been unable to find out the specific gene responsible for OCD but they have assumed that certain groups of genes could be the plausible cause.